bbenedict/bbenedict/100days.md

 ## day 83

 I've decided to test some of my recent Jupyter Notebooks on AWS SageMaker.
 I actually plan on exploring many of the AWS ML/AI tool set to see how useful they can be for experimentation and on production.
-Today I was able to sping up a basic notebook and run a linear regression.
+Today I was able to spin up a basic notebook and run a linear regression.

 ## day 84